top of page

 1913

 This is the information that has been found on the people who signed the menu.
-It was an august gatherine, and few of them would have realised that the life that they knew was about to change.
-Some would be killed, spme would go on to create household names and some would fade into obscurity.
+It was an august gathering, and few of them would have realised that the life that they knew was about to change.
+Some would be killed, some would go on to create household names and the rest would fade into obscurity.

 Charles Jarrott OBE